hasindu2008/f5c/_docs/output.md

 If a corresponding base has no corresponding signal samples, a `.` will be printed.

+### resquiggle paf output format

-The above output is bulky.
+The above tsv output is bulky.
 Specifying `-c` will produce a condensed output in PAF-like format (inspired by [UNCALLED](https://github.com/skovaka/UNCALLED)) with the following columns:
 The query is the raw-signal and the target is the basecalled-read.

 |Col|Type  |Name |Description                               |